dekrus/Fallout2MechanicsMiniRework/README.md

 - Poison damage triggers at the end of each of the poisoned creature's turns in combat, or every 4-5 seconds out of combat.
 - If the critter or player accumulates more than 100 poison units, instant death occurs.
 - Now tails of radscorpions can be used to apply poison to the player’s(or companions') piercing and cutting weapons.
-- New perk "Poison Mastery" , available from level 6 and requiring science above 50 or naturalist skill above 70.
+- New perk "Poison Mastery", available from level 6 and requiring science above 50 or naturalist skill above 70.
 This perk adds poison dmg when using Needler ammo and also increases the effectiveness of poisoned weapons.

 ### Healing (Requires SpeedInterfaceCounterAnims = 2" in ddraw.ini)
 Replaces the instant stimpak heal with a regeneration over time.

-- Stimpack increases healing rate, triggering health regeneration.
+- Stimpack increases healing rate, triggering health regeneration (slow for 10 rounds or fast for 3 rounds depending on the selected settings).
 - Super Stimpak instantly restores up to 60 hp, while temporarily reducing the "healing rate" based on the actual hp restored.
 Also Super Stimpak heals broken limbs.
 - Some monsters have passive regeneration: wanamingos/centaurs.
-(Can be disabled in ini)
 - Fire and plasma damage temporarily reduces the target's regeneration.
-- New bonus perk "Regeneration", which is automatically added if the base "healing rate" is more than 5, allowing to heal injuried limb while regeneratin hp.
+- New bonus perk "Regeneration", which is automatically added if the base "Healing rate" is more than 5, adding a chance to heal injured limbs while regenerating HP.

 ### Misses
 Changes how misses work in a more "logical" way.